 Following up on our past posts on the transition away from the London Interbank Offering Rate (“LIBOR”), and other interbank offering rates (“IBOR”) denominated in other currencies, we discuss the proposal from the Alternative Reference Rates Committee (“ARRC”) for New York legislation, which was published on March 6, 2020.

-Since then, ARRC has crafted a comprehensive proposal for New York State legislation, which intends to address the uncertainties surrounding the LIBOR transition, which has been published here.
+Since then, ARRC has crafted a comprehensive proposal for New York State legislation, which intends to address the uncertainties surrounding the LIBOR transition, which has been published as ARRC’s proposed legislative solution.

 The key components of the proposed legislation include: